 HOW TO GET ONE.
 We can arrange workshops anywhere in the five boroughs with 3-4 weeks of notice.

-Workshops range in price from $125 to $300 depending on the level of customization.
+Workshops range in price from $125 to $300 depending on the ability to pay, audience reached, and level of customization.

 Contact mark(at)welcometocup.org to find out more.